-September 21: 1 st group journal club report due by 10 pm; the revised submission must be handed in before the 2 nd group journal club report is due October 5: 2 nd group journal club report due by 10 pm; the revised submission must be handed in before the 3 rd group journal club report is due October 19: Mid-term exam (covering material from lectures 1 - 5, and assigned readings) October 26: Analysis/thought paper due by 10 pm November 2: 3 rd group journal club report due by 10 pm; the revised submission must be handed in before the 4th group journal club report is due November 16: 4 th group journal club report due by 10 pm November 30: 4 th group journal club revision due by 10 pm Analysis/thought paper revision due by 10 pm TBD: Final exam (covering material from lectures 6 - 11, and assigned readings)
+September 20: 1st group journal club report due by 10 pm; the revised submission must be handed in before the 2nd group journal club report is due submission must be handed in before the 3rd group journal club report is due

+October 4: 2nd group journal club report due by 10 pm; the revised

+October 18: Mid-term exam (covering material from lectures 1 - 5, and assigned readings)

+October 25: Analysis/thought paper due by 10 pm

+November 1: 3rd group journal club report due by 10 pm; the revised submission must be handed in before the 4th group journal club report is due

+November 15: 4th group journal club report due by 10 pm November 29: 4th group journal club revision due by 10 pm

+Analysis/thought paper revision due by 10 pm

+TBD: Final exam (covering material from lectures 6 - 11, and assigned readings)

 Policy on late assignments: late assignments will lose 10% for each day past the deadline that they are not submitted.
 Extensions will only be granted with proper documentation (i.e., documented family emergency, and/or missed term work accommodations form).
-Please note, according to UTSC policy, I am not permitted to extend the deadline for any assignment beyond 5 days past the last day of classes for the semester (December 6).
+Please note, according to UTSC policy, I am not permitted to extend the deadline for any assignment beyond 5 days past the last day of classes for the semester (December 5).

-Psychology Department Missed Term Work Policy, FALL 2021
+Department of Psychology Missed Term Work Policy